swaldman/rss-all-the-things/00-Introduction.md

 internet.
 They could draw users into “platforms” or “walled gardens”, and then "monetize" them.
 By the
-early 2020s, the result of these “innovations” was an anti-ethical internet, a site of corporate concentration and monopoly, describing a polity of influence games rather than participation and deliberation on terms equal to all.
+early 2020s, the result of these “innovations” was an anti-ethical internet, a site of corporate concentration and monopoly, structuring a polity ruled by influence games rather than participation and deliberation on terms equal to all.

 RSS stands for “Really Simple Syndication”.
 Here in the 2020s, most